The Fault in Our Stars (film): Plot

 Indianapolis teenager Hazel Grace Lancaster is living with thyroid cancer that has spread to her lungs.
 Believing she is depressed, her mother urges her to attend a weekly cancer patient support group.

 There, Hazel meets Augustus "Gus" Waters who is at the support group for his friend Isaac, who has eye cancer.
 Gus lost a leg to bone cancer, which has since gone into remission.

 Hazel and Gus bond over their hobbies and agree to read each other's favorite books.
-He gives her The Prince of Dawn, while she recommends An Imperial Affliction, a novel about a cancer-stricken girl named Anna that parallels Hazel's own experience, but has an abrupt ending.
+He gives her The Price of Dawn, while she recommends An Imperial Affliction, a novel about a cancer-stricken girl named Anna that parallels Hazel's own experience, but has an abrupt ending.
 Its author, Peter Van Houten, retreated to Amsterdam following the novel's publication and has not been heard from since.

 Weeks later, Gus tells Hazel he has tracked down Van Houten's assistant, Lidewij, and has been corresponding with Van Houten via email.
 He will only willingly answer their questions in person.
 Gus then surprises Hazel with tickets to Amsterdam, acquired from a wish charity organization.
 After a medical setback, Hazel's doctors eventually allow the trip.

 Hazel and Gus arrive in Amsterdam, where he declares his love for her during a romantic meal sponsored by Van Houten.
 The following afternoon they go to his house, but are shocked to discover he is a mean-spirited alcoholic.
 It is revealed that the emails from Van Houten had actually come from Lidewij, who arranged the meeting without Van Houten's knowledge.
 He taunts Hazel for seeking serious answers to a piece of fiction and belittles her medical condition.